-Running prompts against images and PDFs with Google Gemini
+Running prompts against images, PDFs, audio and video with Google Gemini

 I'm still working towards adding multi-modal support to my LLM tool.
-In the meantime, here are notes on running prompts against images and PDFs from the command-line using the Google Gemini family of models.
+In the meantime, here are notes on running prompts against images and PDFs and audio and video files from the command-line using the Google Gemini family of models.

 Using curl